fhiso/legacy-format/data-model.md

     First, it uses byte 0xFF as padding instead of the more common U+003D (EQUALS SIGN `=`) (how to represent the padding when byte 0xFF is not a legal character in the encoding is not defined by this specification).

-    Second, it maps bytes to code points as follows:
+    Second, it maps six-bit values to code points as follows:

     | Byte range | Code point mapping |
     |------------|--------------------|